IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

    :end-before: BLOCK9

 The type of the compiled validator is ``CompiledCode (BuiltinData -> BuiltinData -> BuiltinData -> ())``, where type ``BuiltinData -> BuiltinData -> BuiltinData -> ()`` is also known as the *untyped validator*.
 An untyped validator takes three ``BuiltinData`` arguments, representing the serialized datum, redeemer, and script context.
 The call to ``PlutusTx.unsafeFromBuiltinData`` is the reason we need the ``PlutusTx.unstableMakeIsData`` shown before, which derives ``UnsafeFromData`` instances.
 And instead of returning a ``Bool``, it simply returns ``()``, and the validation succeeds if the script evaluates without error.

-Note that ``AuctionParams`` is not an argument of either the untyped validator, or the final UPLC program.
+Note that ``AuctionParams`` is an argument of neither the untyped validator nor of the final UPLC program.
 As said before, it contains contract properties that don't change, so it is simply built into the validator.

 Since the PlutusTx compiler compiles ``a`` into ``CompiledCode a``, we first use ``auctionUntypedValidator`` to obain an untyped validator.
 It takes ``AuctionParams``, and returns an untyped validator.
 We then define the ``auctionValidatorScript`` function, which takes ``AuctionParams`` and returns the compiled UPLC program.

 Note about compiling